thibaudcolas/your-wagtail-portfolio/README.md

 Commit: [376c6d6](https://github.com/thibaudcolas/your-wagtail-portfolio/commit/376c6d6) Add portfolio page with basic StreamField blocks setup

+- Adding blocks first in the `base` app to encourage future reuse.
+- Some blocks have custom templates, and for some we rely on the default rendering from Wagtail.
+We could also override the default in more cases just to fully have control over the HTML, but it’s not needed for basic block types.

 Add `"portfolio",` to `INSTALLED_APPS` in `mysite/settings/base.py`.

 In `portfolio/models.py`, add the new page type: